-Students earning detentions will also be required to complete reflection sheets.
-Time will be added to a detention for failure to behave during the detention or inadequately completing the reflection sheet.
-If a student earns three Level II detentions in a quarter, an in-school suspension will also result and the student, parent/guardian, and discipline committee (principal, pastor, and lead teachers) or appropriate school staff may meet to develop a behavior contract.
+If a student earns three Level II detentions in a quarter, an in-school suspension will also result and the student, parent/guardian, and administrative team or appropriate school staff may meet to develop a behavior contract.
 The in-school suspension time negates the time needed to be served for the 3rd detention.
 If a student has multiple Level II misbehaviors with targets identified, there may be additional or alternate consequences.
 In school suspension time is also earned for other multiples of three detentions in a quarter.

 Suspensions earned in any manner should be no more than four per year.
 Should the misbehavior or accumulation of suspensions warrant an expulsion, the situation will be referred to the Board of Education.

 A special behavior or intervention plan may be written at any time by the principal and communicated with a child's parents.
 Such a plan may include SEB lessons.